oxidecomputer/iodriver/README.md

 nix build
 ```

+The output ISO can be found in `result/iso/`.

 ## Running in QEMU (without Crucible)

 This will run a slightly modified version of iodriver in a QEMU VM: